NeXt-Warning-System/project/updates/week1.md

 * Creating a learning and knowledge library for the team and potentially new team memebers
 * Preparing Post Christmas Goals
 * Show and Share and Team Retro
+* Working with FIM service to agree timescales of key policy decisions needed for XWS
+* Joining up with FWEP on their discovery, automation and CAP messages

 ## What we’re planning for next week